GKAYED/hybrid-spec-framework/TEMPLATE-2-SPEC-EXTRACTION.md

-# Template 2: Specification Extraction & Multi-Model Validation
+# Template 2: Specification extraction & Multi-Model Validation

 **Purpose**: Reverse-engineer your working implementation into comprehensive AI-readable specifications, then validate by having multiple AI models independently rebuild it.